WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 Civil Defence & ARP Insignia & Badges in WW2

-Insignia and cloth badges applied to uniforms worn by Civil Defence services developed throughout the second world war.
+Cloth and printed insignia and badges applied to uniforms worn by the Civil Defence services developed throughout the second world war.
 As requirements dictated, new uniform badges were implemented to designate a person's role and rank within the various services.
 Badges also displayed length of service, wounds received and first aid training awards.
 Whilst the more commonly found badges are listed here, there exist unique, often locally produced badges that were created for certain local authorities and borough councils (for example, the epaulette badges unique to Hampshire and Warwickshire).

 Read blog posts about ARP badges and insignia.